locnguyenvu/locnguyenvu.github.io/_posts/2023-03-22-read-log-with-bash-shell.markdown

 # Output: 295
 ```

 Check all messages node0 received from maelstrom client on file `node-logs/n0.log`.
-I capture the line has the word `Received`, sent from address start with `c`, and the request payload contains `"type":"add"`
+I capture the line has the word `Received`, sent from address starts with `c`, and the request payload contains `"type":"add"`

 ```
 grep 'Received' node-logs/n0.log | grep '{c' | grep '"type":"add"'| wc -l